Asymptotically Minimax Robust Hypothesis Testing: Least Favorable Distributions and Asymptotically Minimax Robust Tests

 \subsection{Moment Classes}

-The motivation behind modeling the uncertainties through moment classes is that the most common approach to partial statistical modeling is through moments, typically mean and correlation.
-Among others, moment classes have been considered in applications to finance \cite{smith}, admission control \cite{brichet} and queueing theory \cite{johnson}.
-The moment classes, which was originally introduced in \cite{moment}, can be generalized as
+A common approach to partial statistical modeling is through moments, typically mean and correlation.
+The moment classes, which were originally introduced in \cite{moment}, can be generalized as

-where $h_j^k$ are real valued continuous functions and $c_{j,0}^k$ and $c_{j,1}^k$, $k\in\{1,\ldots,K\}$, are some constants.
+where $c_{j,0}^k$ and $c_{j,1}^k$ are some constants, $h_j^k$ are real valued continuous functions and $K$ is the total number of constraints.
 The constants and the functions should be chosen such that $\mathscr{G}_0\cap \mathscr{G}_1=\emptyset$.
-The original version of the moment classes have been studied for asymptotically minimax robust NP-tests in \cite{moment}.
-Here, its extended version is studied for rate minimizing asymptotically minimax robust tests, by replacing the constraints in Section~\ref{sec5_5} by the ones above \eqref{eq84a}, see Section~\ref{sec7}.
+The original version of the moment classes have been studied for asymptotically minimax robust Neyman-Pearson tests in \cite{moment}.
+With the theory introduced so far it is now possible to obtain asymptotically minimax robust tests for the generalized version of the moment classes both in Neyman-Pearson as well as in rate minimizing sense.